Best Franchise Loans in December 2024

 2. Review your finances

-Once you know which franchise you’d like to open, review your own finances to see if you’re currently in a strong enough financial position to do so.
+Once you know which franchise you’d like to open, review your personal finances to see where you stand.
 You may want to work with an accountant to get a handle on your net worth, liquid funds and credit score.
+You could also work on boosting your credit score to improve your chances of securing a competitive loan offer.

 3. Research financing options

-Start with the franchise itself to see what financing it offers and if you qualify.
-We always recommend researching SBA loans as well as franchise financing through banks, credit unions and online lenders so you have a clear picture of the rates and terms you can qualify for.
+Start with the franchise to see if you qualify for their in-house financing, if offered.
+You can also consider SBA loans as well as franchise financing through banks, credit unions and online lenders so you have a clear picture of what’s available to you.

 4. Assemble a business plan

 You’ll need a lot of business know-how to launch a franchise, so this is good practice.
-But if this part of the process is overwhelming, consult with a marketing professional or business consultant who can help you build your case.
+But if this part of the process is overwhelming, consult with a marketing professional, business consultant or SCORE Business Mentor to help strengthen your business plan.

 5. Apply with a lender